-Details and papers for upcoming LCPCG meetings and an archive of past meetings can be found via this link.
+Meeting Dates, meeting papers and other details of LCPCG meetings plus an archive of past meeting papers can be found through this link.

 Get involved with the LCPCG